hyperledger/fabric-ca/docs/source/deployguide/cadeploy.md

     └── tls-root-cert
   ```
   These folders are used by the Fabric CA client to:
-   - Store the certificates that are issued when the Fabric CA client enroll command is run against the TLS CA server to enroll the TLS CA bootstrap identity. (**tls-ca** folder)
+   - Store the certificates that are issued when the Fabric CA client enroll command is run against the TLS CA server to enroll the TLS CA bootstrap admin identity. (**tls-ca** folder)
    - Know where the TLS CA root certificate resides that allows the Fabric CA client to communicate with the TLS CA server. (**tls-root-cert** folder)

 1. Copy the TLS CA root certificate file `fabric-ca-server-tls/ca-cert.pem`, that was generated when the TLS CA server was started, to the `fabric-ca-client/tls-root-cert/tls-ca-cert.pem` folder.
 Notice the file name is changed to `tls-ca-cert.pem` to make it clear this is the root certificate from the TLS CA. **Important:** This TLS CA root certificate will need to be available on each client system that will run commands against the TLS CA.